jacobmmorgan/School-Notes/US History/USH Study Guide 1.md

 Mercantilism is the european originated idea that wealth = power, its three main goals are to accumulate wealth, maintain trade, and to strengthen power.
 Colonies supplied materials to the home country and attributed to its total wealth

 The three major influences on the development of american cuisine were european, indigenous, and african influence.
-Indigenou food provoided essentials for survival, european established livestock, dairy, and african influence brpought cooking techniques like deepfrying and seasoning with spices
+Indigenous food provoided essentials for survival, european established livestock, dairy, and african influence brpought cooking techniques like deepfrying and seasoning with spices